Cedar, Apricot, Nutmeg

 Chocolatey, Nutty, Spicy

 Our namesake blend features coffees from some of the world's best-known growing regions.
 This crowd-pleasing blend is rich and smooth, highlighting a deep-toned Lintong coffee from small garden farms in the Lake Toba region of Sumatra, which offers nuances of sweet grapefruit and aromatic wood.
 This coffee, like most cultivated in Sumatra, is processed using the wet-hull method, contributing to its unique flavor profile.
 Then, we add a fully washed coffee from Kenya that adds elements of brightness and helps bring out the flavor of other coffees in the blend.

-Kenya has one of the best systems for compensating the highest quality lots; registered buyers taste samples weekly and then compete at auction where the best tasting coffees are rewarded.
+Kenya has one of the best systems for compensating the highest quality lots; registered buyers taste samples weekly and then compete at the auction where the best tasting coffees are rewarded.
 Because the auction lots are so small, our partners purchase many lots of similar quality and then, through a complex grading process, create the consistency we need for use in the blend.
-Finally, another fully washed coffee from Colombia rounds out the blend by adding silky hints of nut, milk chocolate and spice.
+Finally, another fully washed coffee from Colombia rounds out the blend by adding silky hints of nut, milk chocolate, and spice.